ashfinal/vimrc-config/README.md

 **You can run `PlugInstall` in vim to install plugins.
 This should be completed in 30 secs.**

+To only install certain plugin, `vim-airline`, for instance:

+    :PlugInstall vim-airline

 ### Plugins list

 - [delimitMate][delimitMate] - provides insert mode auto-completion for quotes, parens, brackets, etc.